MDEGroup/ModelMutator-Replication-Package/README.md

 # MuTaGENe-Replication-Package

-This project is the replication package for the paper entitled *Experimenting with MuTaGENe: a custom GPT model to create domain-aware model mutations* submitted to MODELS2024.
+This project is the replication package for the paper entitled *On the use of LLMs to support the development of domain-specific modeling languages* submitted to MDE4Intelligence workshop.

 ## Setting up

-Unfortunately, the OpenAI’s policy prevents us from publishing MuTaGENe in the GPT store anonymously.
-We will make MuTaGENe available in case of acceptance.
-However, this repository provides all the materials available in the knowledge and the instruction set provided in the corresponding `Instruction.md` file.
+To set up the custom GPT, users can follow the reported conversation exploiting the GPT builder services offered by OpenAI.
+In addition, the developed GPT, namely MuTaGENe, is publicly available {here}[https://chatgpt.com/g/g-7GQpuc3wx-mutagene].

 **It is worth mentioning that repeating the same instruction set can lead to different results/outcomes due to the generative nature of the GPTBuilder tool.
 Nevertheless, we report the entire conversation used in the instruction file.**